Physsionist/deep_architecture/README.md

 ### Dataset

-We used 10,113 images of buildings from 25 architectural styles (class labels). (<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset">Source</a>)
+The original source dataset consisted of 10,113 images of buildings from 25 architectural styles (class labels). (<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset">Source</a>)

 The images were a mix of images scraped from Google Images and the dataset from <a href="https://link.springer.com/chapter/10.1007/978-3-319-10590-1_39"> this paper</a>.

+However, we ended up using only a subset of the dataset (limited to 5 architectural styles) because training with all 25 classes seemed to take a very long time and the improvement in the accuracy was too gradual (accuracy was ~ 50% after 5 epochs).

 <p align="center">
   <br>